 Prior to joining the marketing team at Northpass, I worked as an educational program manager for an experiential learning company.
 As the company grew, I was forced to take on new, intimidating marketing tasks.
 I realized I had quite a bit to learn.
-Instead of going back to school for a marketing degree, however, I found HubSpot’s blog, which led to their Academy, and then of course to Inbound.org.
+Instead of going back to school for a marketing degree, however, I found HubSpot’s blog, which led to their Academy.
 Here, I found a place to continuously learn from and contribute to a huge digital marketing community.

 During my transition to marketing, I became a heutagogic learner in just under 3 months, meaning I was markedly more self-determined, motivated and highly autonomous, without ever setting foot in a classroom.

 In a world where information is instantly available to us, the educator is no longer the sole proprietor of subject matter expertise.
 The educator’s role has shifted and will not look as it did before the emergence of Web 2.0.
 Our instructional design must emphasize that learners can become experts in a fraction of the time by utilizing available resources and learning communities on the web.

 This post is for training managers and instructional designers who want to learn more about heutagogy and implement strategies that empower lifelong learners online.
 We’ll cover it all and leave you with five actionable tips to guide your instructional design process.

 Heutagogy arose from the work of Stewart Hase and Chris Kenyon.
 In From Andragogy to Heutagogy (2000), Hase and Kenyon suggest that learning is a learner-centric experience rather than an educator-centric one, where learners who encounter subject matter, in addition to tips on how to learn, increase their overall learning capabilities by becoming highly autonomous and self-determined.

 To better understand this, let’s look at heutagogy in the context of two other famous “-gogies:”